vasko34/jicofo/README.md

 enable Jibri recordings based on specific users.
 Recording starts automatically when one of a predefined set of users joins a conference and stops when none of the users from that set remain.
 The feature is enabled by default and can be disabled by setting `jicofo.jibri.auto-record = false`.
+The list of users is hardcoded in the source and can be queried at runtime through `JibriConfig.getAutoRecordUsers()`.
 A sample configuration can be found at `resources/config/jicofo.conf.example`.

 ```
 jicofo {